TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/icss_emac_lwip.md

 ## Create a network between EVM and host PC

-- The EVM will get an IP address od 192.168.0.200.
+- The EVM will get an IP address of 192.168.0.200.
 Make sure to connect the other end of the cable to a network which is in the same sub-network..

 - To get started, create a simple local network